 We have granted the underwriters an option to purchase up to an additional shares of our common stock from us, at the public offering price, less the sales load payable by us, within 30 days from the date of this prospectus.
-If the underwriters exercise their option to purchase additional shares in full, the total sales load payable by us will be \$ million and total proceeds to us, before expenses, will be \$ million.
+If the underwriters exercise their option to purchase additional shares in full, the total sales load will be \$ million and total proceeds to us, before expenses, will be \$ million.

-The shares will be do elivered on or about , 2017.
-Joint Bo ok-Running Managers BofA Merrill Lynch Morgan Sta nley J. P. Morgan Citigroup Bookrunners Keefe , Bruyette & Woods A Stifel Company We lls Fargo Securities Co-Managers
+The shares will be delivered on or about , 2017.

-HSBC
+Joint Book-Running Managers

-Mizuho Securities
+BofA Merrill Lynch Morgan Stanley J.P.
+Morgan Citigroup